What are Graph Neural Networks, and how do they work?

 Types of Graph Neural Networks

-One of GNN’s fundamental intuitions is that nodes are defined by their neighbors and connections.
-To visualize this, consider that if all of a node’s neighbors are removed, the node will lose all of its information.
+Fundamentally, GNNs intuitively define nodes based on their neighbors and connections.
+For instance, removing all neighbors from a node results in the loss of all its information.
 Thus, the idea of a node’s neighbors and the connections between them describe a node.

 With this in mind, let us assign a state (x) to each node to describe its notion.
 We may utilize the node state (x) to generate an output (o), which represents the concept’s choice.
 The node’s ultimate state (x_n) is referred to as the “node embedding.”
 The primary purpose of all Graph Neural Networks is to discover the “node embedding” of each node by examining its neighboring nodes’ information.

-Let’s begin with the most powerful GNN variant, the Recurrent Graph Neural Network, or RecGNN.
+Let’s begin with the most powerful GNN variant, the Recurrent graphical neural network, or RecGNN.

 Recurrent Graph Neural Network